Mary Howe1

 Consanguinity Index=0.0%

-He was commissioned in 1791, in the service of the Royal Navy.2 He succeeded to the title of 3rd Baronet Smith, of East Stoke, co.
+He was commissioned in 1791, in the service of the Royal Navy.2 He succeeded as the 3rd Baronet Smith, of East Stoke, co.
 Nottingham [G.B., 1757] on 17 August 1808.1 He held the office of Sheriff of Nottinghamshire from 1816 to 1817.3 He gained the rank of Vice-Admiral of the Red in 1848.2 He gained the rank of Vice-Admiral of the Blue in 1851.2 He gained the rank of Vice-Admiral of the White in 1854.1,2

 Children of Admiral Sir Robert Howe Bromley, 3rd Bt. and Anne Wilson